hashicorp/vault/website/source/docs/enterprise/performance-standby/index.html.md

 performance standby.
 See the [sys/health API](/api/system/health.html) docs for more info.

-## Storage Support

-Using Performance Standbys requires a storage backend that supports transactional updates, such as Consul.

 ## Disabling Performance Standbys

 To disable performance standbys the `disable_performance_standby` flag should be